New wine. It’s a prophetic theme of the Holy Spirit—and one I know God is speaking to a number of us about right now. Many are hearing Him say:

 (Luke 22:20, NKJV)

-The ultimate representation of the new wine was revealed by Jesus, as He took the Passover cup of wine, ‘the fruit of the vine’ (v18), in His hand.
+Jesus revealed the ultimate representation of the new wine, as He took the Passover cup of wine, ‘the fruit of the vine’ (v18), in His hand.

 It is only through the sacrifice of His blood–shed for our sins–that every other benefit symbolized by new wine in Scripture is made freely available to us.